networknt/light-doc/content/en/tutorial/rest/openapi/ms-aggregate/generation.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

 Now we have four openapi.yaml files and four openapi.json files available.
 Let's use light-codegen to start four projects in light-example-4j/rest/openapi/ms_aggregate.
-In normal API build, you should create a repo for each API.
+In a normal API build, you should create a repo for each API.
 For us, we have to user light-example-4j for all the examples and tutorial for easy management in networknt github organization.